PVirie/thinking/README.md

 * `./run_docker.sh` to open a shell

 ## To do
-* Fix arbitary divergence for unseen states.
+* Fix hippocampus gap with chunks
 * Fix cortex loop
 * Entropy should be normalized against repetition with bases.
 * Basis learning